raymondsze/create-react-scripts/packages/create-react-scripts-ssr/README.md

 By default, **webpack-dev-server is running on port: 3001** while the **server is running on 3000**.
 The following environment variables are injected to `server side bundling`

 `HOST`: The host that the server should be running on.
 `PORT`: The port number that the server should be running on.
 `PROTOCOL`: The protocol that the server should be running on.
 `PUBLIC_URL`: The absolute url that the webpack-dev-server is running.

 **All client side log would be supressed in the console.**
 The client build is located in `build/client`
 The server build is located in `build/server`
 An assets json manifest is located in `build/assets.json`, which is useful for server-side-rendering.
+If autodll plugin is detected, an assets json manifest is located in `build/dll-assets.json`, which is useful for server-side-rendering.
 This script will start the `webpack-dev-server` and the `server.js`

 ### build:server
 trigger both `client side` and `server side` webpack tasks build.
 An assets json manifest is located in `build/assets.json`, which is useful for server-side-rendering.
 You can start the server by `node build/server` after build.

 # How it works?
 ----------------
 Webpack bundle both different environment, the client side and the server side.
 Make use of [assets-webpack-plugin](https://github.com/kossnocorp/assets-webpack-plugin) to produce assets mapping so that server side can know the filename produced in client side build.

 # Usage
 ---------------